 Membership Pursuant to 59.54(8), Wisconsin Statutes, the Local Emergency Planning Commission is required to have members as specified in 42 USC 11001(c), which shall have powers and duties under 42 USC 11000 to 11050 and under 166.20 and 166.21, Wisconsin Statutes.
 Superfund Amendments and Re-authorization Act (SARA) Title III (Section 301(c)) requires that the Committee consist of at least one (1) representative from each of the following groups:

-(1) Elected State and Local Officials
+Group 1: Elected State Official and Elected Local Official

 Pursuant to 42 USC 11000 to 11050 and under 166.20 and 166.21, Wisconsin Statutes, duties and responsibilities include, but are not limited to the following: